-How To Cut Foam in 3 Easy Steps
+How to Cut Foam in 3 Easy Steps

-Renovating old furniture is a popular hobby, and for good reason.
+Refurbishing old furniture is a popular hobby, and for good reason.
 It’s amazing how a new coat of paint or a change of fabric can revitalize pieces that are past their prime, making them fashionable and functional once more.

 To bring an old chair or other seating up to date, reupholstering is often in order, and cutting foam is a key step in this process.
 Although the foam will be hidden by fabric, care needs to be taken at this stage because poor shaping will often show through in the finished piece.
 Read on to learn the best way to cut foam for your next project.

 Choosing the correct foam is important but not difficult.
 There are three types generally used in upholstery: medium-density foam for furniture that will have only occasional use, high-density foam for day-to-day use, and outdoor foam for patio furniture that may get wet.
 Thicknesses range from 1 to 6 inches.

 Always buy foam from reputable sources.
 Cutting polyurethane foam should be perfectly safe because the foam is treated with flame-retardant chemicals during production.
 That said, untreated foam, which is extremely flammable, may be available at some outlets, so take care in where you shop.

 Step 1: Measure and mark where you’d like to cut.

 When transferring dimensions from an existing piece of furniture, it is important to measure the seating and not the existing foam, which will have been compressed and distorted by use.
 You can mark directly on the foam, but making a template from thin card gives you the opportunity to refine size and shape.
 If you need to cut several seats from one piece of foam, lay your template on the foam in different positions to plan the most economical use.
 Be sure to leave gaps between the pieces because if you try to share edges, a mistake on one will spoil both.